mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 ## Summary

-Are you interested how the aggregation is implemented actually ([full source code](https://github.com/mkuthan/example-streaming)?
+Are you interested how the aggregation is implemented actually?
+A few lines of code.
-Streaming pipelines are a magnitude more complex to test than batch pipelines :)
+But streaming pipelines are magnitude more complex to test than batch pipelines.
+You can inspect [full source code](https://github.com/mkuthan/example-streaming) to get the whole picture.

 ```scala
 def wordCountInFixedWindow(